mndarren/Code-Lib/conference_lib/SAG_training.md

       The reason is a Tanuki Java service wrapper will be left bebind, will prevent IS server restart.
    5) Linux: if non-root user installing products, always use the same user shutdown at the same dirctory;
              if afterInstallAsRootLog.txt existing in installation dir, run ./bin/beforeInstallAsRoot script first
-   6) License Keys: IS keys: for Integration Platform --> IS production license file for Trading Networks server --> Trading Networks server license file as part of Designer Workstation --> development license file Mediator only --> Mediator license file
+   6) License Keys: IS keys: for Integration Platform --> IS production license file (only 30 minutes run without key) for Trading Networks server --> Trading Networks server license file as part of Designer Workstation --> development license file Mediator only --> Mediator license file